 - Genetic factors

 Despite the reason for hair loss, using Platelet Rich Plasma can stimulate hair regrowth, or it can slow down the rate of hair loss.
-This therapy works by injecting stem cells from the patient’s blood into the scalp to stimulate the healing of tissues, such as hair follicles.
+This therapy works by injecting the patient’s blood into the scalp to stimulate the healing of tissues, such as hair follicles.
 When hair follicles are restored men may experience the regrowth of their hair.
 A specialist can guide men through the process of hair restoration with Platelet Rich Plasma or a combination of PRP and other therapies.